valrinx/RB6-RCS-2PC/README.md

 > [!NOTE]
 > Windows mouse sensitivity should be left at the default (6/11) for accurate results.

-> [UPDATE]
+> [!UPDATE]
 > RVN — Recoil Control System  v5.5
-Changes from v5.4:
+>Changes from v5.4:
-  • FIX: Trigger mode "LMB Only" now behaves correctly in hold-to-fire mode (Previously cached button state was polluted by RF synthetic clicks → stuck state.)
+>  • FIX: Trigger mode "LMB Only" now behaves correctly in hold-to-fire mode
+>    (Previously cached button state was polluted by RF synthetic clicks → stuck state.)
-    The main loop now reads physical LMB the same way as the RF worker.
+>    The main loop now reads physical LMB the same way as the RF worker.

 A game-agnostic recoil control script with a web UI.
 Supports MAKCU, KMBox, and Software Direct (no hardware, 1-PC).